POTSDAM School boards in Canton and Potsdam voted unanimously Tuesday to pursue a feasibility study that will look at merging the two districts.

-To cover its half of the costs, should they not be successful in obtaining an efficiency grant from the Department of State, Potsdam has received $25,000 in member-item aid from Sen. Joseph A. Griffo.
+To cover its half of the costs, should it not be successful in obtaining an efficiency grant from the Department of State, Potsdam has received $25,000 in member-item aid from Sen. Joseph A. Griffo, R-Rome.
 Canton is also seeking a state grant to help fund the study.

 It appears thats not going to be the case, he said.

 Should the districts receive an efficiency grant, Mr. Brady said the local share for each district would drop from approximately $25,000 to roughly $12,500.

 The $12,500 would be the districts share and I see the Griffo money being used for that, he said.

 Should the study end up not costing more than $25,000, Mr. Brady said, the $12,500 remaining could be used for overages or extra costs.